 05 of 07

-Cocadas are the South American version of a coconut macaroon.
-These fancy cocadas are dressed up with dark chocolate for the holidays.
+Cocadas are the South American version of a coconut macaroon dressed up with dark chocolate for the holidays.
 They have dulce de leche in the mix, giving them a bit of Latin flair and an extra rich butterscotch-caramel flavor.
-You can use sweetened or unsweetened dried coconut to make these cookies, depending on your preference.
+Both sweetened and unsweetened dried coconut work in this recipe, so choose depending on your preference.
 The ingredients are mixed together and then dropped onto a cookie sheet into little mounds.
 After baking until golden the bottoms are dipped into chocolate and chilled until set.

 06 of 07

 The word suspiro in Spanish means "sigh" as these pretty little cookies have just a sigh of sweetness to satisfy.
-You can simply flavor these meringue kisses with vanilla, or add a little peppermint or other flavorings, ground nuts, or mini-chips.
-You can also use food coloring to make them in festive colors.
-Another variation is to pipe two cookies, bake, then dip the flat edge in melted chocolate and marry two together.
+You can simply flavor these meringue kisses with vanilla, or add food coloring, a little peppermint or other flavorings, ground nuts, or mini chocolate chips for a festive touch.
+Another variation is to create sandwich cookies by dipping the flat edge of one cookie in melted chocolate and then marrying two cookies together.

 07 of 07